anubhabPanda/END_Phase1/Week14/README.md

     * any additional point you'd want to add

 ## Capstone Solution
+Our objective is to generate python source code given a natural language query in English Language.

-### About the Dataset
+## About the Dataset

-The dataset contains natural language and python code snippets pair manually annotated.
+The dataset contains natural language queries and python code snippets pair manually annotated.
 The raw data contains around 4600 samples.
 The raw data can be downloaded from [here](https://github.com/anubhabPanda/END_Phase1/blob/main/Week14/Dataset/english_python_data.txt).

 The raw data had the following issues:
   * In some cases the indentation was absent